darthtrevino/tslint-react/README.md

+#NOTE
+I don't use this project anymore.
+Most of the concerns I'm trying to address here can be mitigated by using hooks properly (useMemo, useCallback).

 ## tslint-react-perf

 Supplemental performance-based rules related to React & JSX for [TSLint](https://github.com/palantir/tslint/).
 This library is considered a stopgap until these rules are adopted by tslint-react.